 ORCID iDs are increasingly being used by publishers, funders and other organisations to confirm identity and improve their workflows.

-Their use will be compulsory from 2016 for some funders and publishers.
+Their use has been compulsory since 2016 for some funders and publishers.

 An ORCID® identifier or ORCID iD is a 16-character identifier that can be used to clearly identify you – and not another researcher by a similar name - as the author/owner of an academic output or activity.

 You may have already seen researchers displaying their ORCID identifier like this:

 Your ORCID iD belongs to you and not to the institution that you work for or a company.
 You get to decide what information you associate with it, who can see this information and which other organisations can add information on your behalf.
 This means you can keep adding to it thoughout your research career.

 The idea behind ORCID identifiers is that they should be a stable link between all your research activities - grant applications, manuscript submissions, publications, entries in institutional repositories and your peer review activity.

 A quick explanation of how having an ORCID iD can help researchers